-Tourism Nova Scotia (TNS) is a private sector-led provincial Crown corporation with a mandate to grow Nova Scotia's tourism industry and maximize the value of tourism to Nova Scotia's economy through marketing, research, experience and sector development, and visitor servicing.
+Tourism Nova Scotia (TNS) is a private, sector-led provincial crown corporation that partners with destinations and small businesses to develop, enhance and market tourism resources, aiding to create unique high-quality visitor experiences.
 TNS also provided essential research and insights in the development of the ITMP.